alexpovel/latex-cookbook/README.md

    among other metadata variables.
    This info is detected and *not* rendered by many Markdown rendering engines.
-   However, GitLab sadly still picks it up.
+   However, GitLab still displays it.
-   So does *Eisvogel*, which uses it to fill the document with info, *e.g.* the PDF header and footer.
+   *Eisvogel* uses it to fill the document with info, *e.g.* the PDF header and footer.

 This concludes the Docker section.
 For more Docker images for LaTeX, see: